ReplyTechnologies/ReplyPDF/README.md

 [StackHorizontal](./src/components/stack-horizontal.js) provides functionality to layout its children horizontally.
 StackHorizontal is sized automatically according to the size of its children.
 StackHorizontal does not overflow children into a new row, and does not request a new page when content reaches the end of the page.

-Hierarchy: `BaseComponent / BaseLayoutComponent / BaseContainerComponent / StackHorizontal`
+Hierarchy: `BaseComponent / BaseLayoutComponent / BaseContainerComponent / BaseStackComponent / StackHorizontal`

 **Example**